 Eligibility and category determinations, along with prize awards, are the sole discretion of the Festival.

 • Submissions may be screened more than once during the Festival.

 • We ONLY accept films from a horror, suspense, thriller, schlock or science fiction genre.
 Films will be accepted in the following categories: feature length, shorts, animated foreign or the “locals only” category of Spud and Guts.

 The Idaho Horror Film Festival accepts original film submissions from a horror, thriller, suspense, schlock or science-fiction genre.
 Documentaries, animation and music videos related to the horror genre are acceptable.
 IHFF’s platform is based on five categories:

 Spud and Guts, a stand-alone category for Idaho filmmakers

 This category is designed to spotlight the work of Idaho’s filmmakers.
 There is no submission fee for entries made in this category, provided you are from Idaho, an Idaho resident, or crewed your film with someone from Idaho.
 This festival was created for Idaho!
 We will consider documentaries, shorts, feature length, animated, and music videos for acceptance into the festival

-This is an adult only event, but we do encourage high-school students ages 17 and above to submit their work.
+This is an adult only event, but we do encourage students ages 12 and above to submit their work.